 If you declared biological sciences as your major you should see the departmental advisor before registering for your first semester.
-You must meet regularly with all advisors to ensure they have met all graduation requirements.
-The advisor will:
+Your advisor will:

 - Make sure that you take your courses in the proper sequence so as not to delay graduation.